secrary/SSMA/README.md

 # SSMA

-SSMA is simple malware analyzer written in Python 3.
+SSMA is a simple malware analyzer written in Python 3.
 ## Features:
 * Searches for websites, e-mail addresses, IP addresses in the strings of the file.